 Dr. Farber recommends Silent Nite®, a mandibular advancement appliance, for the effective treatment of snoring and mild to moderate sleep apnea.
 Worn only at night, this flexible, thin device (pictured at right) is similar to a retainer or a mouth guard used in sports.
 The main difference is that rather than protecting your teeth from harm, it softly places your lower jaw into a forward position, keeping your airway open and giving you a safer and more satisfying night’s sleep.

 If you are looking to mitigate your sleep apnea—or its “little sister,” snoring—you can start with an examination at our office in Midtown Manhattan.
 Using the iTero wand, Dr. Farber will take detailed optical impressions of your teeth and send them to the Silent Nite® lab where they will custom-make your appliance.

 After your dental appliance has been created, you will return to our office for a fitting.
 Dr. Farber will adjust and fit the appliance according to your requirements to make it as comfortable as possible.
 At your appointment, she will allow ample time to teach you how to clean, store, and maintain your appliance.
 Dr. Farber will ask you to bring your Silent Nite® appliance to future appointments and return every year to watch for wear and tear.

-If you think you might be experiencing sleep apnea, or want to put an end to your snoring, we encourage you to request an appointment at Contemporary & Esthetic Dentistry at your first convenience.
+If you think you might be experiencing sleep apnea, or want to put an end to your snoring, please either give us a call or schedule an appointment with our online form.